chrisjs/vagrant-mesos-dev/README.md

       * Marathon UI: http://VM_IP:8080

+  * While startup scripts are not provided, there is a sample rc.local in the contrib directory which can be used as-is or modified to your needs.
+There is also a sample docker-deploy.sh script which can be used as-is or as a template for deploying other Docker images to the Marathon instance.
+These scripts work for both Vagrant and standalone, see the file comments for more details.

 ##Getting started - Extending

 * To extend the Vagrant build itself, take a look at the Vagrant file and its comments.